algorithmiaio/shorties/README.md

 print "You book is now complete.
 Give " + book_title + " a read now!"
 ```

-Be sure to update the `trigrams_file` varible with the address of your trigram file.
+Be sure to update the `trigrams_file` variable with the address of your trigram file.
 It will look very similar, with the exception of what your named it!

 Following this script, you can see that we have constructed a simple loop that checks the book length and if it is less than 7,500 words, will make a call to the algorithm [Generate Paragraph From Trigram](https://algorithmia.com/algorithms/lizmrush/GenerateParagraphFromTrigram).
 Again we pass in the beginning and ending tags from our trigram model, and this time we specify a paragraph length in sentences as the final parameter to our call.
 I let my program pick a random number between 1 and 9 with `(randint(1,9))`.